ashn-dot-dev/site/src/blog/wip.md

 Finally, it would be good to take a pass over the `merge_sort` function and see about using more idiomatic names for parameters and local variables.
-The ODS implementation uses names like `a`, `a0`, and `a1`, because the ODS implementation (presumably) sorts containers of type `ods::array` of `T`.
-But our Sunder implementation sorts slices of type `T`, so some more appropriate names would be `slice`, `slice0`, and `slice1`, following the convention used by the standard library for functions that perform an operation on a slice
+The ODS implementation uses names like `a`, `a0`, and `a1`, because the ODS implementation (presumably) sorts containers of type `ods::array`.
+But our Sunder implementation sorts slices, so more appropriate names for these parameters would be `slice`, `slice0`, and `slice1`, following the convention used by the standard library for functions that perform operations on slice
-type:
+types:

 ```
 # merge-sort-version-3.sunder